kadonie/kadonie/README.md

 Unfortunately, even after 3 years of studying, I'm barely able to program on my own.

 Here I'm trying to be a better version of myself and actually study this time.
-I'll try to do at least one commit each day, even if it's just one line of code...
+I'll try to do at least one contribution everyday, even if it's just one line of code...
 That doesn't sound like a lot I know, but my goal is to make it a habit at first.

 ## A Bit About Me